Jenny85185/Jenny85185/README.md

 I have been passionate about IT for a long time, developing in various fields — both as a Frontend Developer and as a QA Engineer (Test Specialist).
 I enjoy working with data, particularly in Excel, and I find it fascinating how data can help us make predictions and draw conclusions.

 ## 🛠 What I’m Working On:
-- Learning data analysis and how data can be used for predictions.
+- Learning data analysis and how data can make an impact
 - Exploring how data cleaning and processing work using Python.
 - Diving deeper into working with databases and SQL for meaningful insights.
 - Applying my QA background to ensure data integrity and correctness.